d-beloved/WEconnect/README.md

 This platform creates awareness for businesses and gives the users the ability to write reviews about the businesses they have interacted with.

-The static version of WEconnect app can be accessed on [github pages](https://d-beloved.github.io/WEconnect/template).
+The Template pages of WEconnect app can be accessed [ here ](https://d-beloved.github.io/WEconnect/template).

-The first release of the **app-server** using in-memory/dummy data is hosted on [heroku](https://ayo-weconnect-dummy.herokuapp.com/api/v1).
+The **app server** endpoints are hosted on [heroku](https://ayo-weconnect.herokuapp.com/api/v1).

 ## Made With
   ### Template